oracle-livelabs/apex/ai-interactive-report-lab2/lab-5-use-search-with-ai/lab-5-use-search-with-ai.md

 ## Summary

-You used Search with AI to filter and sort the replenishment report with natural language, compared it with standard row search, and refined the generated chips manually.
+You used Search with AI to filter and sort the replenishment report with natural language, compared it with Row Search, and refined the generated chips manually.
 Every configuration the AI applied was surfaced as a visible chip, making the result transparent, reviewable, and easy to adjust.

 ## Acknowledgements